Shhsvri/BIOF045-NGS_Analysis/Day1/lessons/02_searching_files.md

 We will define the uniqueness of an exon by its genomic coordinates.
 Therefore, we only need the genomic location (chr, start, stop, and strand) information to find the total number of unique exons.
 The columns corresponding to this information are 1, 4, 5, and 7.

-'cut' is a program that will extract columns from files.
+'cut' is a command that will extract columns from files.
 It is a very good command to know.
 Let's first try out the 'cut' command on a just the exonic lines to make sure we have the command correct by using multiple piped commands and looking at the first 10 lines:

 ```bash
 $ grep exon chr1-hg19_genes.gtf | cut -f1,4,5,7  | head